briangtn/B12AREA/docs/server/services_architecture_conception.md

 *controller.ts:*

-Controller class must be exported as default class This controller must have a login method and can be used as a [loopback 4 controllers](https://loopback.io/doc/en/lb4/Controllers.html)
+Controller class must be exported as default class This controller must have a login static method and can be used as a [loopback 4 controllers](https://loopback.io/doc/en/lb4/Controllers.html)

 ### /services